 The Independent Guardian: a new approach to safeguarding

-The Independent Guardian will herald a new approach to safeguarding that is more suited to the needs of families living with the impact of trauma, abuse and neglect.
-The safeguarding approach taken will be one of crisis prevention, rather than ‘risk management’ – with the parents or carers viewed as part of the risk to a child.
-Such risk management approaches can lead to blame instead of support for the parents, family, or carers.
+The Independent Guardian will herald a new approach to safeguarding for previously looked after children, that is more suited to the needs of families living with the impact of trauma, abuse and neglect.
+The safeguarding approach taken will be one of support, and of crisis prevention.
 In the event of a crisis occurring, the Independent Guardian will be informed and involved as soon as possible to oversee a critical response that enables families to survive the crisis.
+Families where children live on the edges of care need a swift critical response, which the current infrastructure does not adequately provide when the only requirement for a Local Authority is assessment.
+The Independent Guardian will support the child, wherever the child lives, and in the context of the child being part of a family.
+This approach will greatly benefit young people leaving care when children’s services are no longer involved.

 Independent Guardians are people who have a specialist understanding of the support needs of permanent families, both children and parents.